13 Thrift Store Shopping Tips

 Pre-Trip: Find Thrift Stores!

 Find thrift stores near you before you go.
 Here are the links to several – but there are often little gems tucked away in “bad” parts of town as well.
-Another great tool is to just head over to thethriftshopper to find all the thrift stores in your city.

 - Goodwill Industries